Yotlan/football-world-history/courses/learn-latex/README.md

 \bibliography{report}
 ```

 I recommand you to always add the references part **after** the conclusion part to not confuse the reader of your report.
+Moreover, to cite a paper of your bibliography, use this command `\cite{mypaperreference}`, and in your text, an automatic link are created between where you cite the paper and bibliography.